-In the sculpture, Canio is smiling and crying at the same time.
-One of the themes of Pagliacci is that comic entertainers such as clowns may actually be sad inside.
+In the sculpture shown above, Canio is smiling and crying at the same time.
+One of the themes of Pagliacci is that comic entertainers such as clowns may appear to be cheerful in public but may actually be sad in real life.

 Pagliacci ("Clowns") is also a love story, but unlike The Barber of Seville it's a tragedy, not a comedy.
 The music and the libretto were composed by Ruggero Leoncavallo.
 He wrote many other operas, but Pagliacci was his only success.
 It was first performed in 1892.
 The opera uses the interesting technique of showing a performance within a performance.

-Canio is an actor in the troupe and often plays the part of a clown.
+Canio is an actor in the troupe depicted in the opera and often plays the part of a clown.
 He's married to an actress named Nedda.
 Unfortunately, Nedda is in love with Silvio.
 To make things even more complicated, an actor named Tonio is in love with Nedda.
 She spurns his advances, however.
 In revenge, Tonio tells Canio about the relationship between Nedda and Silvio.

 A famous area from the opera is "Vesti la giubba," which is often translated as "Put on Your Costume" or "On With the Motley."
 Canio sings the aria just after he learns of Nedda's infidelity and shortly before he has to go on stage as a clown.